jezerro/Other-Projects/README.md

 • The Game Trailer - A cool trailer i made for the university including a world made by scratch in Unity.

 <img src="https://github.com/Mistral-Designs/Other-Projects/blob/master/trailer.gif" width="500">

-• *Projects abandoned in very early stages are not included (Unity mostly)*